 For flexibility to take photos of toys from different angles, it’s best to have a table to work at.
 This will help you to get ‘eye-level’ with the toys, just like when you’re photographing humans.

-The alternative is crawling around on the floor which might be good for military training, but not very comfortable for photography.
+The alternative is crawling around on the floor.
+It might be good for military training, but not very comfortable for photography.

-I often use a large white soft box, which has a black attachment option.
-This type of background is particularly useful when creating a composite photo in Photoshop.
+I often use a large white background.
+This is particularly useful when creating a composite photo in Photoshop.

 Setting up the right lighting for your toy photography can take a bit of trial and error, but it’s worth the effort.
 Sometimes I use a lamp and/or a flash, but mostly I prefer to use diffused natural light through a window and a reflector.